dogweather/forkful/content/en/vba/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a date in the future or past involves determining a date that is a specified number of days, months, or years away from a given date.
-Programmers often need this functionality to automate reminders, subscriptions, expiry dates, and scheduling tasks in various applications.

 ## How to:
 In Visual Basic for Applications (VBA), the primary function used to calculate future or past dates is `DateAdd()`.
 This function adds a specified time interval to a date, returning a new date.